arunkum54/ecommerce-data-modeling-analysis/README.md

 Data Engineering Assignment Solution
 This repository contains my solutions to a comprehensive data engineering assignment.
 The assignment covers various aspects of data handling, modeling, analysis, and processing using Python, SQL, and Apache Spark.
-Below is an overview of the tasks tackled and the structure of this repository:

 Overview